How to buy the best filtered earplugs

-These reusable earplugs can reduce damaging decibels while retaining sound quality, to help protect you from permanent hearing loss when you're out and about.
+These reusable earplugs can reduce damaging decibels while retaining sound quality, and help protect you from permanent hearing loss.

 Drop the volume, not the sound

 Hearing loss, damage and permanent ear problems such as tinnitus are serious issues that don't rear their heads until they're beyond the point of repair.
 You can protect your ears without sacrificing sound if you pick up a pair of filtered earplugs.

 Unfortunately, humans tend to make a habit of spending time in very loud environments, such as concerts and nightclubs, which are particularly popular among young people.
 Prolonged exposure to anything above 85 decibels (dB) can lead to permanent hearing loss, which sounds high, but that's the volume you can expect among heavy city traffic.
 Clubs and concerts typically operate at around 100 dB, which can start to cause damage after just 15 minutes.